rambethina/java/pages/mydoc/mydoc_week_six.md

   To print top border use System.out.print instead of System.out.print, you can use a while loop or for loop. - I would recommend creating a function called printBorder, look at while loop exercise.

   Print each row, Use a for loop.
-I would recommend creating a function to print, look below at outputRow
+I would recommend creating a function to print, look below at printRow

   Print bottom border.
   */